 Therefore, pre-workouts may cause an increase in blood flow and consequently boost endurance and performance.

 4. Enhances Mental Focus

 Often, the importance of the mental side of training is overlooked.
-However, focus, alertness, motivation, and drive all have a significant impact on how well we train.
+However, focus, alertness, motivation, and drive all significantly impact how well we train.

-As highlighted, stimulants like caffeine, onset a range of physical changes.
-However, they also bring about a number of mental changes.
+As highlighted, stimulants like caffeine onset a range of physical changes.
+However, they also bring about many mental changes.

 Studies have indicated that stimulants act on the nervous system to boost alertness, attention, concentration, focus, and mood (10).